 Analysis equipment for process and quality optimization

 Pfeiffer Vacuum offers an extensive range of analyzers for gas determination in a vacuum process.
 From the mass spectrometer to the complex analysis system, with us you will find the right solution for gas analysis in the ultra-high vacuum range right up to atmospheric pressure.
-The basis is always the quadrupole mass spectrometer PrismaPlus.
-The PrismaPlus is a universally applicable mass spectrometer whose field axis technology ensures high sensitivity.
+The basis is always the quadrupole mass spectrometer PrismaPlus or.
+PrismaPro.
+The PrismaPlus/Pro is a universally applicable mass spectrometer whose field axis technology ensures high sensitivity.
 It also features high efficiency and fast measurement speed.
-And the PrismaPlus displays not only the respective partial pressures but also monitors the total pressure.
+And the PrismaPlus/Pro displays not only the respective partial pressures but also monitors the total pressure.
 Its interface options allow this mass spectrometer to be easily coupled with a gas chromatograph.
-Its compact design, modular structure and user-friendly software Quadera® make it the ideal device for leak detection, semiconductor manufacturing, glass coating and metallurgy.
+Its compact design, modular structure and user-friendly software make it the ideal device for leak detection, semiconductor manufacturing, glass coating and metallurgy.
 Added to this there are countless fields of application in research & development.
 Pfeiffer Vacuum offers its clients tailored solutions for all of these areas.
 And, of course, Pfeiffer Vacuum also offers the required accessories for mass spectrometry, such as cathodes for the various ion sources.

 What you should know about mass spectrometry